darealshinji/gendlopen/doc/03_output.md

 * `-format=minimal`: small C header
 * `-format=minimal-C++`: small C++ header with exception handling

-Furthermove you can save the output into separate body and header files using the option `-separate`.
+Furthermore you can save the output into separate body and header files using the option `-separate`.
 The filename extensions will be set to .c/.h or .cpp/.hpp accordingly.
 This is ignored however for "minimal-C" and "minimal-C++".

 You can force to overwrite an existing output file with `-force`.

+To avoid conflicts all functions/macros/etc. are prefixed with `gdo_` or `GDO_`.
+If you want to use more than one generated header you can change the prefix in the output with `-prefix=<string>`.

 # Use output